mirrorganger/hypr_monitor_listener/README.md

 #### On connect configurations

-The on-connect configurations files must exists under **$/.config/hypr/conf/monitors/**
+The on-connect configurations files should be located under **$/.config/hypr/conf/monitors/**